-You can grant privileges for specific users or for all users.
+You can grant privileges or roles to specific users or roles or to all users.
 Use the keyword PUBLIC to specify all users.
-When PUBLIC is specified, the privileges affect all current and future users.
-The privileges granted to PUBLIC and to individual users are independent privileges.
-For example, a SELECT privilege on table \mathtt{t} is granted to both PUBLIC and to the authorization ID harry.
-The SELECT privilege is later revoked from the authorization ID harry, but Harry can access the table \mathtt{t} through the PUBLIC privilege.
+When PUBLIC is specified, the privileges or roles affect all current and future users.
+The privileges granted to PUBLIC and to individual users or roles are independent privileges.
+For example, a SELECT privilege on table t is granted to both PUBLIC and to the authorization ID harry.
+The SELECT privilege is later revoked from the authorization ID harry, but Harry can access the table t through the PUBLIC privilege.